azizul016/creative-agency-client/README.md

 ## Features
 - Creative agency web site is an agency site that have an anthentication system.
 - An user can order service,  set a price and can upload an image as a sample.
-- User can post reviews and see the reviews in home page.
+- Users can post reviews and see the reviews on the home page.
 - User will be able to see their work progress through the status.
 - At first the status is "pending"
 - An admin can add services and make more admins.